Surface Roughness Testing

 SGS MSi performs surface roughness on linear surfaces.
 Our equipment can provide the characteristics of a material’s surface variation per a given standard and specification.

-The profilometer is a tool designed to measure the deviations in surface texture.
-A diamond tipped stylus runs over the surface of the material reacting with variations in surface texture.
+A profilometer is a tool designed to measure the deviations in surface texture.
+A diamond-tipped stylus runs over the surface of the material reacting with variations in surface texture.
 When a variation is measured high or low, the profilometer reports the variant data.
 After scanning, the surface will be given a rating in roughness per the specification requested.

 SGS MSi is accredited to perform surface irregularity inspection in accordance with ASME B46; SGS MSi Procedure 590 per our A2LA Certification.